Studiosity/grover/README.md

 ```

 ### allow_local_network_access
 The `allow_local_network_access` option, when enabled, will allow Grover to make web requests to localhost.

-Note, this
-feature was added in Puppeteer [v24.16.0](https://github.com/puppeteer/puppeteer/releases/tag/puppeteer-v24.16.0) with
+Note, this feature was added in Puppeteer
-the release of Chrome 139.
+[v24.16.0](https://github.com/puppeteer/puppeteer/releases/tag/puppeteer-v24.16.0) with the release of Chrome 139.

 It defaults to `false` preventing Puppeteer v24.16.0+ (Chrome 139+) from accessing localhost pages and assets.
-The requests will not be made, but instead error.
-If you try to make requests to localhost with
+Requests for localhost pages/assets will not be made, but instead error.
+If you have the `raise_on_request_failure`
-Puppeteer v24.16.0+ (Chrome 139+) .
-If you have the `raise_on_request_failure` option enabled, the requests will raise a
-`Grover::JavaScript::RequestFailedError` with the reason `net::ERR_FAILED`.
+option enabled, the requests will raise a `Grover::JavaScript::RequestFailedError` with the reason `net::ERR_FAILED`.

 ```ruby
 # config/initializers/grover.rb